My Work Is Not Yet Done: "I Have a Special Plan for This World"

 Blaine Company moves to a city once known as Murder Town for its high crime rate, but since a re-branding effort has been designated the Golden City.
 The city is permeated by a strange yellowish haze which may be responsible for some of the murders.
 Supervisors at the Blaine Company start falling victim to the murder rate until none are left, and a change in management style leads the story's narrator to reveal the dark secret at work in the company.

 "The Nightmare Network"

 This story is told in a series of classified ads, commercials, memos, private emails, journal entries, and segments of movie scripts, which chart the decline and fall of a major company, Oneiricon, once its ambitious, acquisitive nature has reached its apex, leaving nothing left to achieve in the corporate world.
-As a result, Oneiricon attempts one last merger, with the so-called Nightmare Network.
+As a result, Oneiricon attempts one last hostile merger, with the so-called Nightmare Network which used to be its rival.